-Recommendation: Pre-Calculus A 120
+Prerequisite: Pre-Calculus 110

-This course follows Pre-Calculus A120 and precedes Calculus 120.
+This course is a co-requisite of Pre-Calculus A120 and precedes Calculus 120.
 Students analyze arithmetic and geometric sequences and series to solve problems.
 They learn to factor polynomials of degree greater than 2, and to graph and analyze polynomial functions.
 They also graph and analyze radical, reciprocal and rational functions, building a function toolkit.
 Students are introduced to the concept of limits and determine the limit of a function at a point both graphically and analytically.
-They explore and analyze left and right hand limits as x approaches a certain value using correct notation, analyze the continuity of a function and explore limits which involve infinity.
+They explore and analyze left- and right-hand limits as x approaches a certain value using correct notation, analyze the continuity of a function and explore limits which involve infinity.